 Korean Air Logo

-1984 the company was renamed Korean Air without Lines to refresh and leave behind a tragic plane crash event the year before.
+1984, the company was renamed Korean Air without Lines to refresh and leave behind a tragic plane crash the year before.
 The name change entailed a change in identity.
 The new emblem consists of a large capitalized inscription joined by lower elements.
 The letter O is stylized and personifies:

 • Yin and yang to convey harmony in the carrier’s work.
 To communicate equal respect for male and female passengers.

 • A Pepsi cap.
-The logo of the famous drink is called Pepsi Globe.
+The famous drink’s logo is called the Pepsi Globe.
 It conveys the popularity of Pepsi worldwide.
 The image of the carrier’s emblem is associated with a favorite flavor and tells about flights on the company’s planes worldwide.

 • Warm and cold currents over which airplanes fly and airflows that the liners encounter.